TheConBot/TheConBot.github.io/about.md

 ![Connor Botts]({{ site.github.url }}/img/me-576x1024.png)

 Hey, I’m Connor Botts, thanks for stopping by!
-I’m a 20 year old game-designer / programmer / student who likes to make fun and awesome games.
+I’m a 21 year old game-designer / programmer / student who likes to make fun and awesome games.
 Some of my specialities and skills are:

+## General
 * Being Tall
+* Team Leadership / Management

+## Languages
 * C#
+* CSS
+* HTML
+* Javascript
+* Python

+## Source Control
 * Git
-* Java
-* Level Design
+* Git LFS
-* Python
+* SVN

+## Game Engines
-* Ruby
+* Godot
-* Team Leadership/Management
+* Unity3D
-* Unity
+* Unreal 4

 If you are interested in contacting me, you can do so via [email](mailto:{{ site.email }}) or [Twitter](https://twitter.com/{{ site.twitter_username }})!